datawire/ambassador-docs/docs/emissary/pre-release/topics/install/yaml-install.md

 the **Hosts** tab.
 You'll see an entry for the `quote-backend` AmbassadorMapping that was just created on the command line.

-1. To see your mappings via the command line, run `kubectl get mappings`
+1. To see your `AmbassadorMappings` via the command line, run `kubectl get ambassadormappings`

 2. If you configured TLS, you can type `kubectl get ambassadorhosts` to see the `AmbassadorHost` resource that was created: